Den4200/amazon-price-tracker/README.md

 * Go into `setttings.py` and fill in the appropriate fields
 * Make sure to store your password in `sender_password.key`
 ## The Road Ahead
-- [ ] Add feature to remove items from the tracking list
+- [x] Add feature to remove items from the tracking list
+- [ ] Add a GUI
 - [ ] Turn this project into a client/server app with a user authentication system